commercelayer/commercelayer-docs-resources/payment_methods/object.md

 ---
-description: A comprehensive list of the payment method resource's attributes and relationships.
+description: A comprehensive list of the payment method resource's attributes and relationships
 ---

 # The payment method object